fusonic/php-extensions/packages/ddd-extensions/README.md

 For an example, see the [examples in the tests](./tests/Domain).

+## Value objects
+Value objects must extend `Fusonic\DDDExtensions\Domain\Model\ValueObject`.
+Value objects must be immutable.
+All the properties that it needs must be set when initiating the object.
+The value object can not have any setter properties.

+For comparing value objects you must implement the `equals` function.

+Value objects also require you to implement `__toString`, to provide a string representation of the object.

 ## Aggregate roots

 Aggregate roots are the *entry points* to the bounded context.
 Domain objects that extend `Fusonic\DDDExtensions\Domain\Model\AggregateRoot`